mlamoure/Fing-Device-Watch/README.md

 ---
 A node.js implementation of a Fing wrapper that can notify via HTTP (more methods to be added in the future) when a device on your network changes.
 Designed to be used as a dedicated and persistent network monitor that can notify home automation servers when specific devices come on and offline.
 Additionally, there is the start to a implementation of a whitelist, where non-whitelisted devices will be notified to you via email.

 devicewatch.js can be extremely useful for Perceptive Automation's Indigo Home Automation Server as a proximity sensor when your cellphone arrives on a network.
+Once configured, your home automation system can react to changes of your arrival, or alter behavior based on your known presence.

 Requirements & Installation
 ---